Requirements for approved training and equipment

 - equipment to transfer the plant protection product directly to the surface to be treated by contact, for example, contact applicators and wipers that place the plant protection product on stumps

-- dimming equipment, both hot and cold dimming equipment
+- fogging equipment, both hot and cold fogging equipment

 If your sprayer is of a type with a derogation from the requirement for approval, you do not need to send an application to us for approval.
 However, retain the receipt or similar so that you have something to show in an inspection.